Bobby Tench: Van Morrison and Wavelength

 Van Morrison included Tench in a new band lineup as the lead guitarist and a vocalist in March 1978, to record the Wavelength album.
 Tench was recommended to Morrison by drummer Peter Van Hooke, after Hooke had seen him perform with Streetwalkers.
-In an interview with Johnny Rogan Tench stated: "I quite liked the songs "Natalia" and "Wavelength" because I had a lot to do with them.
+In an interview with Johnny Rogan Tench stated: "I quite liked the songs 'Natalia' and 'Wavelength' because I had a lot to do with them.
 They came together quickly.
 He's a very quick worker and once it's there he doesn't see why you can't record it.
 He let us get on with it, really.
-It was a good band".
-He was credited with production assistance, guitar and backing vocals on this album, which became Morrison's best selling album at that time.
-He also contributed lead guitar and vocals to the promotional "Wavelength tour" which followed.
-The tour started in Santa Clara, California on 30 September 1978 and ended on 1 March 1979 in Newcastle upon Tyne, England.
+It was a good band."
+He was credited with production assistance, guitar and backing vocals on this album.
+This became Morrison's best selling album at that time.
+He also contributed lead guitar and vocals to the promotional tour which followed.
+This tour started in Santa Clara, California on 30 September 1978 and ended on 1 March 1979 in Newcastle upon Tyne, England.

 By the end of the tour he had appeared in Morrison's lineup sixty two times.

-One of these appearances with Morrison was recorded and broadcast by WNEW-FM radio on 1 November 1978 at the Bottom Line in New York. and in his book Van Morrison: The Mystic Music, Howard.
-A. DeWitt described this concert as, the "best live Van Morrison concert broadcast over radio".
-Later that year, on 26 November 1978 Morrison appeared with the same band at the Roxy in Los Angeles, USA.
+One of these appearances with Morrison was recorded and broadcast by WNEW-FM radio on 1 November 1978 at the Bottom Line in New York.
+In his book Van Morrison: The Mystic Music, Howard.
+A. DeWitt described this concert as: "the best live Van Morrison concert broadcast over radio".
+Later that year on 26 November 1978, Morrison appeared with the same band at the Roxy in Los Angeles, USA.
 This performance was recorded and released as the promotional album Live at the Roxy (1979).
+Two tracks were released later as part of the remastered Wavelength album in 2008.

-Tench also appeared in the video Van Morrison in Ireland which was filmed in February 1979, when he was performing with Morrison on "The Wavelength Tour" and released in 1981.
-Of the band's performance on the video, Tony Stewart commented in NME, that: "The band display a range of textures reminiscent of The Caledonia Soul Orchestra, first with the dark resonance of Toni Marcus' violin, then Pat Kyle's bright sharp tenor sax and finally Bobby Tench's prickly electric guitar".
-In a review of the same video in 2012, Eleanor Mannikka (Rovi) mentions "the quality of the music" in her review for The New York Times.
+Tench's last appearance with Morrison's band was in the video Van Morrison in Ireland (1981).
+This was filmed in February 1979 during Morrison's Wavelength Tour.
+Of the band's performance on the video Tony Stewart commented in the music paper NME that: "The band display a range of textures reminiscent of The Caledonia Soul Orchestra, first with the dark resonance of Toni Marcus' violin then Pat Kyle's bright sharp tenor sax and finally Bobby Tench's prickly electric guitar".
+In a review of the same video in 2012 Eleanor Mannikka mentions "the quality of the music" in her review for The New York Times.